sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

 ### For single ASIC platform.

-  These are the actions taken while the system goes down on warm reboot
+  These are the steps when the system goes down on warm reboot

 ```
   --- Pausing orchagent